 I was on set for a day, I ended up becoming the lead dancer.
 My agents sent my headshot over to them, they just said yeah ok great.
 I turned up at 3:30am for the film day because they promised breakfast, so I woke up at 2am, had myself a breakfast that I made at home, I got on the train and the underground, got into London and got over to Russell Square.
-Because they had breakfast they were like, you could turn up at five, six to get into costume and makeup and stuff, but if you got there early you could have breakfast, I was like, this is awesome of course I’m going to get there early for breakfast, you know no army marches on an empty stomach, I definitely have a free breakfast anytime, hahaha!
+They’d said we could turn up at 5am/6am to get into costume and makeup, but if we got there early, we could have breakfast.
+I was like, this is awesome, of course I’m going to get there early for breakfast!
+No army marches on an empty stomach, I’d definitely have a free breakfast anytime, hahaha!
 I think we wrapped that day at 8pm, so I was there for a good while, it was brilliant.

 Where did you film?

 We filmed in Russell Square at the back of the British Museum.
 There’s a building called Senate House, it’s been in hundreds of movies from Batman Begins to pretty much, I think, every James Bond film, each one has filmed there for offices or walkways, or a Soviet Union building, it looks very Soviet Union kind of looking on the outside, you’d absolutely 100% believe that there was some Soviet Union general up there for James Bond to go and vanquish!
 It’s a great film location and once you’ve been there you’ll all of a sudden go, oh my god that was filmed there, or you’ll be waiting in a room, but then ten years ago that might have had Pierce Brosnan shooting someone in it, and only once you’ve watched that movie back will you go, oh my god I was literally there when that happened.
 I’m a massive geek when it comes to stuff like that, I lose my rag absolutely when I notice something like that.